matheusantonio208/atlantjs.dev-setup/README.md

 ### :arrow_forward: Get Started
 ---
 1. <a href="https://github.com/matheusantonio208/atlantjs.dev-setup/archive/main.zip">Download</a> or clone repository with `git clone https://github.com/matheusantonio208/atlantjs.dev-setup.git`
-2. Navigate to the project's root folder `cd ~/atlantjs.dev-setup`
+2. Copy the files referring to the layers needed for the project, and paste them in the root folder of your project
+3. After pasting, you will have duplicate files, such as `"package.json"` and `"package copy.json"`
+4. Merge both files into one, copying the contents of the -copy files to the default file.
-3. Run `yarn install`
+5. Run `yarn install`
-4. Run in local `yarn dev`
+6. Run in local `yarn dev`
-5. Access the application through `http://localhost:8080/`
+7. Access the application through `http://localhost:8080/`
-6. Build to production `yarn build`
+8. Build to production `yarn build`

 <p align="center">
 Or click in <a href="https://gitpod.io/#https://github.com/matheusantonio208/atlantjs.dev-setup" target="__blank"><img src="https://img.shields.io/badge/Start-Gitpod-blue?logo=gitpod" alt="Gitpod Ready-to-Code"></a>